biohackrxiv/bhxiv-metadata/doc/japan_biohackathon2025/paper.md

 - Can we push new submissions to the OSF API?
 - Can we use AI to parse the old publications and gather metadata?

+# Day 2

+- Claude AI will fetch metadata from PDF to JSON - probably possible through an API route
+- OSF can accept papers through API or users can create preprint?
+- Possible to become a DOI provider, but we may want to use Zenodo first to archive papers
+- OSJ is a very active project to create a journal.
+Over 50K journals!
+But no metadata support just yet.
+Requires PHP+mysql.
+- JOSS: brilliant markdown - but github dependency
+- Nanopublications - Java server, key signing, but no PDF support
+- We have API access to Zenodo
+- We can take an OSF PDF and push it to Zenodo with metadata for 2nd DOI
+- Later people can opt to skip OSF route and only push to Zenodo
+- PDFs+metadata can reside anywhere
+- We'll publish full RDF metadata once per year

 # Workflow

 We'll start with OSF and Zenodo